Josh Kaddu

-Joshua Israel Kaddu (born March 12, 1990) is a former American gridiron football linebacker.
-He was drafted by the Miami Dolphins in the fifth round of the 2012 NFL Draft.
-Kaddu played college football at Oregon.
+Joshua Israel Kaddu (born March 12, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Miami Dolphins in the fifth round of the 2012 NFL draft.
+Kaddu played college football for the Oregon Ducks.

 Early life

 Kaddu earned letters in football, basketball and track at Vacaville High School.
 He finished his senior season ranked third in the Monticello Empire League in tackles with 92 stops (69 unassisted), 5.5 quarterback sacks (3rd in the league) and two interceptions, including a season-high 13 tackles vs. Vallejo.
 In addition, he also carried the ball 10 times for 78 yards and grabbed five catches for 155 yards and one touchdown on offense.
-He helped Mike Papadopoulos’ team take home the Sac-Joaquin Section Division I football championship in 2006 with a 37–36 victory against Merced, the school’s first ever football title.
+He helped Mike Papadopoulos’ team take home the Sac-Joaquin Section Division I football championship in 2006 with a 37–36 victory against Merced, the school's first ever football title.

 In track & field, Kaddu excelled in jumping events, posting bests of 1.83 meters (6–0) in the high jump, 6.41m (21–0) in the long jump and 13.58m (44–4) in the triple jump.
 He also competed in hurdles (15.49s in the 110m hurdles) and threw the shot put, posting a top-throw of 14.30 meters (46–10).